Bira/octopus-carnival/_drafts/dfrpg-adventurers-chapter-03.md

 opinions about things outside of their daily experience.
 In other words, they're the opposite of "open-minded" and "cosmopolitan".
 Ordinary Townsfolk recognize adventuring as a profession, but not a very respectable one.
-I guess that's in part because delvers will accept "just about anyone", as PCs are not affected by Social Stigmas.
+I guess that's in part because delvers will accept "just about anyone", since Social Stigmas don't apply between PCs.
 Still, they're happy to sell stuff to adventurers, who always have plenty of money to spend.

 The very first sentence in the actual text of the chapter does state that "race"